Income Tax when you rent out a property: case studies

 If Raj had been in employment during the year, he would have been liable to pay tax on his total earnings from his Pay As You Earn (PAYE) employment and his rental profit minus his personal allowance for the year.

-Raj will already have paid tax on his wages, but he will need to show this on an employment page on his Self Assessment tax return, or the amount of tax he owes will not be worked out correctly.
+Raj will already have paid tax on his wages, but he’ll need to show this on an employment page on his Self Assessment tax return, or the amount of tax he owes will not be worked out correctly.

 Increasing a mortgage